Sulfenic acid: Organic and inorganic chemistry

-Compounds which react in this manner are used as polymer stabilizers where they protects against long term heat ageing, structures based on thiodipropionate esters are popular.
+Compounds which react in this manner are used as polymer stabilizers, The thiodipropionate esters are popular in commerce.

 Sulfenate-based ligands are found at the active site of the nitrile hydratases.
 The S=O group is proposed as the nucleophile that attacks the nitrile.

+Sulfenic acids are potent physiological electrophiles; they react rapidly with thiols to form disulfides and with hydrogen sulfide to produce hydropersulfides.
+As mentioned above, they self-condense to form thiosulfinates.
+Selective detection of protein sulfenic acids in biological samples can be achieved with dimedone-based reagents, which are not nucleophilic enough to react with other cysteine modifications such as disulfides and hydropersulfides.